1000+

 2. Not Tracking Cash Flow Regularly

 Overlooking cash flow is a mistake you must avoid.
 Therefore, each expense, regardless of its size, must be recorded and tracked.
-Similarly, all the income transactions, even the smallest ones, must be entered into records accurately.
+Similarly, all income transactions, even the smallest ones, must be entered into records accurately.
 This will further help you see the accurate picture of your business finances, helping you perform financial forecasts.

 3. Not Following Up on Unpaid Invoices